PLAN YOUR TRIP

 40% of the adventure tourism market is dominated by Europe.

 The Mountain Region has a camping participation rate of 19%, making it the highest in the U.S.

-54% of campers travel less than 100 miles from home to their camping destination.
+54% of campers travel less than 100 miles from home to their destination.

-60% of camping nights are spent in public campgrounds or public land.
+60% of nights are spent in public campgrounds or public land.

-56% of baby boomers and 54% of mature campers are less likely to change their camping habits.
+56% of baby boomers and 54% of mature campers are less likely to change their travel habits.

 Younger campers are more likely to extend their trips and include more weekends away.

 Since 2015, camping in national parks and state parks has declined.
-However, in 2018, camping in national parks and state parks amongst African American/Black and Asian is at an all-time high.
+However, in 2018, in national parks and state parks amongst African American/Black and Asian it is at an all-time high.

 In 2018, the top factors that influence the campground selection were campground atmosphere (24%), campground location (22%), quality of campsites at the campground (18%), availability of the cabins (9%), the types of sites available (12%), the onsite recreations opportunities (5%) and Wi-Fi availability (3%).

-40% of millennial and generation Xers stated that recreation is an important factor in their camping experience.
+40% of millennials and generation Xers stated that recreation is an important factor in their vacation experience.
 37% of baby boomers and 34% of mature campers agree.

 50% of campers believe that clean bathrooms are the most important factor when staying at a campsite.